sanand0/til/llms.md

 ## Oct 2025

+- 18 Oct 2025.
+Gemini API has a Google Maps tool that it can refer to - like Google Search.
+[Maps Grounding](https://ai.google.dev/gemini-api/docs/maps-grounding)
+- 16 Oct 2025.
+Earlier we needed humans to label data for RLHF.
+Now we don't since AI can simulate it.
+This is a pattern.
+Once AI learns from a human, that human skill can be automated.
+[How GPT-5 Thinks — OpenAI VP of Research Jerry Tworek](https://youtu.be/RqWIvvv3SnQ)
-- 24 Oct 2025.
+- 14 Oct 2025.
 Meta built a [Code World Model](https://ai.meta.com/research/publications/cwm-an-open-weights-llm-for-research-on-code-generation-with-world-models/).
 Basically an LLM that acts like a Python interpreter!
 - 13 Oct 2025. ⭐ Here's what expert AI coders increasingly focus on.
 [Thomas Dohmke](https://ashtom.github.io/developers-reinvented)
   - Delegation: context engineering agents for success; parallelizing.
   - Verification: efficiently reviewing and testing code/output; setting stop-points.